 - Dismiss the case.

-- The decision of the Provost is final and is not appealable.
+- The decision of the CAO or designee is final and is not appealable.

-- The Provost will render the final decision, in writing, within 15 business days of the receiving the appeal.
+- The CAO or designee will render the final decision, in writing, within 15 business days of the receiving the appeal.
 Copies of this final recommendation will maintained as a part of the students' academic record.

-- In some circumstances, it may be necessary to notify the complainant of the decision made by the Provost.
+- In some circumstances, it may be necessary to notify the complainant of the decision made by the CAO or designee.
 If necessary, the complainant will be notified within 7 business days of the decision.

 Sanctions for violations of disciplinary regulations include, but are not limited to: